 - an undertaking for payment of the Council's costs incurred in preparing the legal agreement

-- Evidence of ownership of the land (for registered land this is by way of Office Copy Entries obtainable from HM Land Registry, for unregistered land this is by way of an epitome of title)
+- evidence of ownership of the land (for registered land this is by way of Office Copy Entries obtainable from Land Registry, for unregistered land this is by way of an epitome of title)

 A charge is made because the Council incurs additional costs and this charge reflects the level of work involved, including any aborted work.
 This charge is payable immediately prior to completion or upon notification that the agreement is not to be proceeded with.
 Once an appropriate undertaking is received, the Council prepares a draft agreements and this is sent to the Applicant / Agent / Solicitor for ratification and final endorsement.
 Planning Permission is issued on completion of the legal agreement.

-Address: Eden District Council, Mansion House, Friargate, Penrith, CA11 7YG
+- Address: Planning Services, Department of Communities, Eden District Council, Mansion House, Penrith, Cumbria, CA11 7YG